iam-hitesh/react_dashboard/README.md

 Download all these files and install all it with Yarn Package

+* git clone git clone https://github.com/ihiteish/react_dashboard.git
+* cd react_dashboard
--- yarn
+* yarn
--- npm start
+* yarn start

 ## Check All Screen's Screenshots Below